 We teach you and your team principles of improv and take you through fast-paced experiential training designed to get you working faster than you can think — faster than your self-critical editor can intervene.
 Each member of your team bares their true creative genius to the others.
 They work together to create SOMETHING from NOTHING.

 This is a perspective shifting experience that creates indelible change in the brains of participants and in the relationships between them.
 A team that improvises together truly bonds.
 They learn to listen deeply, not only to each other, but to themselves as well.
 Self-awareness grows.
 Co-creation and collaboration happen.
-In the inherently equal practice of improv, the inherent genius of each player emerges, but instead of being focused on one’s own performance, participants learn to witness the greatness in each other.

 After an experience of improv training, participants can be heard saying, not, “Look what I did!”
 Not, “Look what we did.”
 They say to each other, “Look what YOU did.
 You were awesome.”
 True teamwork comes not through a lot of “we”, but from everyone on the team working to make each other member of the team look good.

 The result of these shifts — less fear.
 With less fear comes greater audacity.
 With greater audacity comes greater performance.